shkamiya/EBT/README.md

 ### Energy-Based Transformers Pretraining
 The pretraining scripts are located under the specific modality desired (i.e. NLP, IMG) in the `job_scripts` dir.
 For example, the NLP pretraining script in [job_scripts/nlp/pretrain/ebt_s1.sh](job_scripts/nlp/pretrain/ebt_s1.sh) is the System 1 EBT used for many experiments in the paper.
-  - There are several similar scripts for System 2 EBTs and for other modalities in the  `job_scripts` folder
+  - There are several similar scripts for System 2 EBTs and for other modalities in the  `job_scripts` folder, that can all be run in the same manner (with bash directly or slurm).
-  - If you are training your own EBT, I recommend starting with these System 1 hyperparameters and then tweaking them from there, as EBT hyperparameters are very sensitive as discussed in the paper.
+  - If you are training your own EBT, I recommend starting with these System 1 hyperparameters and then tweaking them from there, as EBT hyperparameters can be sensitive as discussed in the paper.

 ### Energy-Based Transformers Inference